sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

    3 │        3  val3            32.0
 ```

-Be aware that, when adding a new variable to a data set, using the above syntax, if the variable already exists in the data set it will be replaced by new one.
+Be aware that, when adding a new column to a data set, using the above syntax, if the column already exists in the data set it will be replaced by new one.

 ### Some useful functions

 The following functions are very handy when working with a data set.
 Note that functions which end with `!` modify the original data set.

-* `names(ds)` gives the variable names as a vector of string.
+* `names(ds)` gives the column names as a vector of string.
 * `size(ds)` prints the data set dimension, i.e. number of rows and number of columns
 * `nrow(ds)` returns the number of rows
 * `ncol(ds)` returns the number of columns
 * `first(ds, n)` shows the first `n` rows of a data set
 * `last(ds, n)` shows the last `n` rows of a data set
-* `rename!` can be used to rename variable names
+* `rename!` can be used to rename column names
-* `select!` can be used to drop, select, or rearrange variables
+* `select!` can be used to drop, select, or rearrange columns
 * `delete!` deletes rows from a data set
 * `append!(ds, tds)` appends `tds` at the end of `ds`